 The main beneficiaries of the measures applied under the Programme will be agricultural holdings, agriculture cooperatives, food industry, rural economic operators, rural entrepreneurs, and the rural population as a whole.
-The IPARD Programme will be implemented under the guidance of the Ministry of Agriculture, Forestry and Water Economy (Managing Authority) through its Department for Rural Development acting as Secretariat in collaboration with the IPARD Sectoral Monitoring Committee and the Agency for financial support of Agriculture and Rural Development (IPARD Agency).
+The IPARD Programme will be implemented under the guidance of the Ministry of Agriculture, Forestry and Water Economy through its Managing Authority in collaboration with the IPARD Monitoring Committee and the Agency for financial support of Agriculture and Rural Development (IPARD Agency).
 Communication with the EU Commission on financial matters will be carried out through the National Fund (Ministry of Finance) and on programming matters through the IPA Monitoring Committee and National IPA Coordinator.